Qaeda bomber adept at breaching aviation security

 However experts suspect that Asiri's expertise may not be easily transferrable.
 "He may have tried to train people," said Barrett.
 "But I think he has a particular ability which is probably not easily learned by others, and clearly we haven't seen more of these things emerging yet."

-Will McCants, an analyst of violent Islamist movements at CNA, a U.S. non-profit research organisation, told Reuters that from the U.S. perspective Asiri was among the most dangerous al Qaeda operatives.
+Will McCants, an analyst of violent Islamist movements at CNA, a U.S. non-profit research organization, told Reuters that from the U.S. perspective Asiri was among the most dangerous al Qaeda operatives.
 He was "very, very clever at getting around U.S. and allied security measures."

 But he added: "I just don't think his innate imagination can be easily passed along."